Navy Tattoo Policy: What’s Allowed and What’s Not in 2024

 Uniform Regulations

-Shoes should be polished and in good repair.
+Shoes should be polished and well-maintained.

 Grooming and Presentation

-Medical waivers may allow limited beard growth.
+Medical waivers may permit limited beard growth.

 Body Modification and Adornments

-Avoid extreme body modifications like tongue splitting or excessive ear gauging.
+Avoid extreme body modifications such as tongue splitting or excessive ear gauging, as these could be deemed mutilation and affect your eligibility to serve.

 Administration and Enforcement